Argan oil is a promising tropical treatment derived from the argan nut of the argan tree, in the South Western plains of Morocco.

 Amazon link: Rejuve Naturals Moroccan Argan Oil.

-The oil is picked from Moroccan trees, cold pressed by the locals, sent across the Atlantic to New Jersey, and bottled in US Organic’s own special factory before ending up on your shelf and ultimately your face.
-US Organic is cold-pressed, chemical free, additive free, fragrance free, and contains just one ingredient, argan oil.
+The oil is picked from Moroccan trees, cold pressed by the locals, and bottled in Eve Hansen’s own special factory before ending up on your shelf and ultimately your face.
+Eve Hansen is cold-pressed, chemical free, additive free, fragrance free, and contains just one ingredient, argan oil.
 There’s a glass dropper and the bottle is amber glass.

-This argan oil is also animal cruelty free, and certified by the leaping bunny program.
-The bottle even bears a picture of a happy looking bunny to minimise all doubt.
+This is another argan oil which is officially cruelty free too.
 Unless they’re training gorillas to pick them from trees, you’d expect it, but confirmation is good.
 Testing animals would probably give them the shiniest and most luscious fur in the jungle anyway.

 In fact, there’s actually an indigenous goat subspecies in Morocco which is able to climb argan trees and pick the fruit for their own food.
 You can see the picture at the end of this article.
 Somehow, they’re able to stand on the thinnest of branches without snapping them.
 They’re like the Moroccan equivalent of a mountain goat.

 Quality report: a milder smell, according to reviewers, but a signature nutty and natural one nevertheless.
-Like Rejuve Naturals, US Organic deodorises their argan oil naturally through cold methods, by funnelling the oil through natural active carbon.
-US Organic is yet another excellent argan oil brand.
+Eve Hansen is yet another excellent argan oil brand.

 Nine – Poppy Austin Argan Oil